netlify/netlify-plugin-lighthouse/README.md

 To return to running Lighthouse audits for the mobile experience, just remove the line `preset = "desktop"`.
 New builds will run Lighthouse for the mobile experience.

-### Run Lighthouse in a different device
+### Generate Lighthouse results in other languages

-To preview Lighthouse audit results in a different language, include the language code from any Lighthouse-supported locale.
+By default, Lighthouse results are generated in English.
+To preview Lighthouse results in other languages, include the language code from any Lighthouse-supported locale in your `netlify.toml` file.
+Updates to `netlify.toml` will take effect for new builds.

-Example for Spanish:
+#### Generate Lighthouse results in Español

 ```
 [[plugins]]